AsifSyedLive/cs_exchange_rate/README.md

 - Error Handling and Logging: While basic error handling is implemented, more robust mechanisms can be added to handle unexpected scenarios.

 ## Future Enhancements
+- The project incorporates code to manage logging of errors, warnings, and debug messages.
+While the logging mechanism is built and showcased, additional implementation within each component is still to be done for every scenario.

+- Module level configuation files allow overriding project level or across module configurations.
+The code can be updated to allow specific variables that can override all other configurations.

+- Currently, the code handles exchange rates for one currency to another.
+It can be updated to support one currency to multiple exchange rates.

+- Python test scripts are provided to demonstrate test automation, but they need further development to be more robust.

+- The analysis can be enhanced by incorporating a machine learning model, such as linear regression.
+Including additional variables like socio-economic factors, political conditions, and the CPI index could yield better results.

 ## License
 This project is available for educational and reference purposes.
 Feel free to review and examine the code to gain a better understanding of its functionality.
 If you intend to use any part of this project in your own work, please reach out to me for permission.